CMT Music Awards: History

+Early history

-Beginning in 1967, the Music City News Awards were presented yearly by the now-defunct Music City News magazine.
-In 1988, The Nashville Network (TNN) began a fan-voted awards show dubbed the Viewers' Choice Awards to help the network celebrate its fifth anniversary.
+Beginning in 1967, the Music City News Awards were presented yearly by the now—defunct Music City News magazine.
+In 1988, The Nashville Network (TNN) began a fan—voted awards show dubbed the Viewers' Choice Awards to help the network celebrate its fifth anniversary; two were broadcast in 1988 and 1989.
 In 1990, the two awards shows merged to become the TNN/Music City News Country Awards.
+TNN's contract with Music City News ended in 1999, and the magazine ceased publication shortly thereafter.